LEEYJ1021/structural-signal-irrelevance/README.md

 theoretical contribution, until external review noted this reads as theory-*application* rather than theory-*contribution*, since the pattern tested had no name as a standalone, system-level property in either literature.

+*Note for future paper-writing:* the platform-specific literature this construct should be positioned against (sponsored-search auction design, position auctions, algorithmic ranking in e-commerce marketplaces) is not yet integrated into this section — see [Appendix C](#appendix-c--literature-anchors-for-future-paper-writing) for a working list of anchors to draw on when this repository is converted into a manuscript.

 ### 3.3 Boundary conditions on SSI (P1–P5)